AetherWave-Studio/AI-Record-Label-Maker/replit.md

-# AetherWave Studio - Unified AI Music, Media & RPG Platform
+# AetherWave Studio - AI Music & Media Generation Platform

 ## Overview

-AetherWave Studio is a comprehensive creative platform that unifies AI-powered music, image, and video generation with an immersive music industry simulation RPG called GhostMusician.
-The platform aims to provide professional-grade creative tools with gamified progression, leveraging AI for various media types and offering a robust RPG experience where users build virtual music empires.
-A key feature is a unified 5-tier monetization model (Free to Mogul) with a shared credit system powering both AI media generation and RPG gameplay actions.
+AetherWave Studio is a professional-grade creative platform for AI-powered music, image, and video generation.
+The platform provides cutting-edge creative tools with a unified 5-tier monetization model (Free to Mogul) and a shared credit system powering all AI media generation features.
+Ghost Musician has been moved to a separate repository and is no longer part of this codebase.

 ## User Preferences